ropensci/drake/README.md

 </center>
 <br>

-The [rOpenSci Community Call from 2019-09-24](https://ropensci.org/commcalls/2019-09-24/) was an hour-long webinar consisting of a 20-minute presentation on `drake` and a 40-minute Q&A session.
-The [web page](https://ropensci.org/commcalls/2019-09-24/) contains the abstract, a list of helpful resources, and the complete video recording.
+You can also watch the video recording of the [rOpenSci Community Call from 2019-09-24](https://ropensci.org/commcalls/2019-09-24/).
+Visit the [call's page](https://ropensci.org/commcalls/2019-09-24/) for links to additional resources, and [chime in here](https://github.com/ropensci-org/community-calls) to propose and vote for ideas for new Community Call topics and speakers.

 <center>
 <a href="https://ropensci.org/commcalls/2019-09-24/"> <img src="https://docs.ropensci.org/drake/reference/figures/commcall.png" alt="commcall" align="center" style = "border: none; float: center;"> </a>